inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 ### Automated

-Automated tests are performed using `pytest` together with `FastAPI.TestClient`.
+Automated tests are performed using `pytest` together with `FastAPI.TestClient` to simulate HTTP requests.

 Currently, there is only one test that checks the response of my single endpoint: